-Arena Stage will present the world premiere of the new musical Snow Child, based on Eowyn Ivey’s Pulitzer Prize-nominated novel, April 13–May 20 in the Kreeger Theater.
+Arena Stage presents the world premiere of the new musical Snow Child, based on Eowyn Ivey’s Pulitzer Prize-nominated novel, April 13–May 20 in the Kreeger Theater.

 Featuring a book by John Strand, music by Bob Banghart and Georgia Stitt, and lyrics by Stitt, Snow Child is a co-production with Perseverance Theatre and will subsequently play two engagements in Alaska: Anchorage (May 25–27) and Juneau (June 9–10).

-Artistic Director Molly Smith will direct a cast that includes Matt Bogart (Jersey Boys) as Jack, Tony nominee Christiane Noll (Ragtime) as Mabel, Fina Strazza (Matilda) as the snow child Faina, and Natalie Toro (A Tale of Two Cities) as Esther.
-D.C.-based actors Alex Alferov (Arena’s Fiddler on the Roof) and Dan Manning (Ragtime) will play Garrett and George, respectively.
+Artistic Director Molly Smith directs a cast that includes Matt Bogart (Jersey Boys) as Jack, Tony nominee Christiane Noll (Ragtime) as Mabel, Fina Strazza (Matilda) as the snow child Faina, and Natalie Toro (A Tale of Two Cities) as Esther.
+D.C.-based actors Alex Alferov (Arena’s Fiddler on the Roof) and Dan Manning (Ragtime) play Garrett and George, respectively.